L'Hebdo: History and profile

 L'Hebdo was established in 1981.
 The magazine, based in Lausanne, is part of Ringier and is published by Ringier weekly on Wednesdays.
-Its editor in chief is Alain Jeannet.
 The magazine, published in French, covers articles about social, economic and cultural issues.

-In 1997 L'Hebdo had a circulation of 56,950 copies.
+It was inspired by English news magazines.
+According to its publisher, it was the Romandy's only news magazine.
+The fifth editor-in-chief was Alain Jeannet, starting in 2003, who had previously interned with the magazine.
+The marketing manager was Yvonne Braun.
+It had a joint editing team with the newspaper Le Temps, both owned by Ringier.